artrugh/javascript_basis/README.md

    4. because of dynamic type system in js, the compiled code needs to be checked before it runs.
 Those assumptions can be false.
       1. **optimization** if the assumption is true
       2. **deoptimization**:if it is not, the optimized code is trashed and execution goes back to the interpreter or compiled version.

+4. The Garbage Collector is who cares about trashing and freeing space.

 ```diff
 ! * monomorphic (that is, always called with the same types)